Organically Grown Food: Is It Really a Better Choice?

 Dietitians of Canada

 Brandt M. Little evidence of health benefits from organic foods, Stanford study finds.
 Standford School of Medicine website.
-Available at: http://med.stanford.edu/ism/2012/september/organic.html.
-Published September 3, 2012.
-Accessed October 7, 2014.
+Available at: https://med.stanford.edu/news/all-news/2012/09/little-evidence-of-health-benefits-from-organic-foods-study-finds.html.
+Accessed June 29, 2016.